What is the Typical House Fire Insurance Payout?

 The average clause is used to determine the payout in case of a loss.
 Essentially, if the value of the damaged property is higher than the insured amount, the payout will only be proportional to the amount insured, as per the average clause.
 In other words, the average clause in the policy determines the fire insurance payout.

-Here is an example of an average house fire insurance payout:
+Here is an example of an average insurance payout for a house fire:

 Let’s say you bought your home for $300,000 but it is worth $400,000 now.
 If you purchased your original insurance policy for $300,000 worth of coverage, you would not receive the additional $100,000 you need to rebuild the home today.